f3rmion/eikecaldeweyher/README.md

 This will create all needed tables.

-## Use disk for image storage
+## Coverimage storage
-In order to save cover images and make them available to the public use a new disk
+In order to save coverimages and make them available to the public use a new disk

 ```bash
 mkdir storage/app/covers